Alex Winter: Acting & directing

-In 2018, Winter released two documentaries, The Panama Papers, about the Panama Papers, and Trust Machine: The Story Of Blockchain, which premiered in Los Angeles on November 16, 2018.
+In 2018, Winter released two documentaries, The Panama Papers, about the Panama Papers, and Trust Machine: The Story of Blockchain, which premiered in Los Angeles on November 16, 2018.
 In July 2015, Winter began work on a biographical documentary of the rock guitarist and composer Frank Zappa.
 The Zappa Family Trust publicly gave its approval to Winter's plans for the film.
-Released on November 27, 2020, Zappa was not only the first documentary with access to his archives, but this project was the highest funded documentary in crowdfunding history, via Kickstarter.
+Released on November 27, 2020, Zappa was the first documentary with access to his archives, and was the highest funded documentary in crowdfunding history, via Kickstarter.

 In April 2011, Winter's Bill & Ted co-star Keanu Reeves confirmed that a third installment of the film series was under way; the film was in development for most of the 2010s.
-Winter returned as Bill S. Preston, Esq. in the film, Bill & Ted Face the Music, which was released on August 28, 2020; with Reeves describing the plot as, "Basically, they're supposed to write a song to save the world and they haven't done that."
+Winter returned as Bill Preston in the film, Bill & Ted Face the Music, which was released on August 28, 2020; with Reeves describing the plot as, "Basically, they're supposed to write a song to save the world and they haven't done that."
+In January 2024, Alex hinted about a possibility of a 4th film "Bill & Ted 4".

+Winter’s feature documentary The YouTube Effect, was produced in 2022 by Winter and his company, Trouper Productions, in partnership with Gale Anne Hurd and Glen Zipper.
+The film premiered at Tribeca in June 2022, completed a sold-out theatrical run in July 2023, and was released worldwide on digital from Drafthouse Films on August 8, 2023.

+In 2024, Winter produced and co-starred in the gonzo horror-comedy Destroy All Neighbors which premiered on Shudder and in limited theaters in January 2024.

+In 2025, Winter produced, directed and starred in the feature film Adulthood, which is set to release in 2025.
+In the fall of 2025, Winter will return to Broadway, co-starring with Keanu Reeves in Waiting For Godot, directed by Jamie Lloyd.

-Technology and privacy activism
+Technology and piracy activism

 Winter began devoting a lot of his attention to the internet not just because he liked technology, but also because "I found this community there."
 Winter liked the idea of large numbers of anonymous users discussing a variety of topics in an anonymous space.
 "I found that really striking then.
 And it seemed liked the beginning of something."
 He has criticized media companies and news outlets for exaggerating how many people used Napster for digital piracy.
-"Napster was a huge threat to the power structure," Winter said.

 Winter's interest in technology, the Internet and privacy inspired him to make the 2012 documentary film Downloaded, about internet file sharing and Napster, and the 2015 film Deep Web, about the Silk Road, bitcoin, and the dark web.

+Activism against Elon Musk

+In response to the political activities of Elon Musk and the Department of Government Efficiency, in February 2025, Winter helped amplify national Tesla Takedown protests outside of Tesla showrooms.
+He has stated that the intention was to be anti-Elon Musk and not Tesla.
+Winter, an avid electric vehicle owner, called Musk a “toxic figurehead” for the company and had a goal for Tesla to part ways with Musk.